BiznessFish/neural-networks/README.md

 Here I've implemented a (somewhat inefficient) multilayer feedforward network from scratch for both classification and regression, along with an auto-encoder to compare performance between different model types.

 Five fold cross validation is utilized to configure hyperparameters and evaluate model performance.
-For the classification tasks, model evaluation is done through a simple accuracy measure, and for regression tasks, model evaluation is done through mean squared error.
-Performance between models is compared through a *t*-test for comparison of two means.
+For the classification tasks, model performance is evaluated through a simple accuracy measure, and for regression tasks, model performance is evaluated through mean squared error.
+Performance between models is compared through a statistical *t*-test for comparison of two means.

 All models are also compared against a "baseline" model, simple majority model.
 For regression tasks, this means that we use the mean response across all training points.
 For classification tasks, it simply outputs the most common class.